Spaghetti Bolognese Nutrition Facts

 How would you describe spaghetti bolognese?

-Why do they call it spaghetti bolognese?
+Why is it called spaghetti bolognese?

-Is bolognese just spaghetti?
+Is Bolognese just spaghetti?